 YOUR INTIMATE LIFE

 Imagine that you have a knee injury.
-After some period of rest, your knee starts feeling relatively ok and you decide to run again.
-You run and BOOM.
+After some period of rest, your knee starts feeling relatively okay and you decide to run again.
+You run and boom.
 It hurts again.
 Now imagine this happening 100 times — in a row.
 Would you feel anxious at the very thought of attempting your 101st run?

 Your sexuality is suppressed.
-You want to share joy, happiness and pleasure with your partner.
-But you know that you can’t.
+You want to share joy, happiness, and pleasure with your partner.
+But you know you can’t.
 And you don’t know if you ever will be able to.

 You cause arguments just before the atmosphere starts to heat up — to get away from sex.
-You ignore any signs of affection from your partner.
-You start covering yourself in order to not look sexy.
-You feel guilty and blame yourself for trying to avoid any intimacy all together.
+You also ignore any signs of affection from your partner.
+You even start covering yourself to not look sexy.
+But then you feel guilty and blame yourself for trying to avoid any intimacy altogether.

-First, you can barely put your life together.
-You can’t even think about taking care of another human being.
-Second, you can’t even have sex, and yes, there are other ways to get pregnant but… being in pain with no meds for 9 looong months is nerve-wracking.
-Third, what if your pain increases during pregnancy?
+Firstly, you can barely put your life together.
+Because of that, you can’t even imagine taking care of another human being.
+Secondly, you can’t even have sex.
+And yes, there are other ways to get pregnant but… even the thought of being in pain with no meds for 9 long months is nerve-wracking.

 Some partners just don’t understand.
-They might think that you exaggerate.
-That you’re having an affair or don’t love them anymore — and that’s why you are pushing them away.
+They might think that you’re exaggerating.
+Or that you’re having an affair.
+Or don’t love them anymore.
+And that’s why you are pushing them away.
 But honestly, who doesn’t want to have super hot pain-free sex?

 You end up with a sexless relationship.
 There are some partners that are ok with that.
 And there are others who aren’t, as sex is too important for them.
-And they can’t imagine waiting for someone for more than several months.
-Plus, this is on top of all the other problems that assail your relationship.
+And they can’t imagine waiting for someone for more than __(fill the blank).
+Plus, this is lack of sex is happening on top of all the other problems that assail your relationship.
 It is all simply too much.

 Because of all this shit going on in your life, you prefer to stay single.
 It’s better than having to go through the same mess again and again.

-Oh and you are among the 16% of us living with this crap.
+Oh and you are among the 16% of us living with this condition.